-1. Combined sewers and combined drains
+1. Combined Sewers and Combined Drains

-2. Constructing water drains in farms
+2. Constructing Water Drains in Farms

-Open drains in irrigated fields are considered the leading cause of schistosomiasis among farmers living around such areas.
+Open drains in irrigated fields are considered the leading cause of schistosomiasis among farmers around such areas.
 Therefore, there is a need to design and construct properly lined and graded drains with self-draining systems.

-3. Community education and participation
+3. Community Education and Participation

-Instead, education should also encompass community participation in policy-making and decision-making in addressing open drain problems.
+The education should also encompass community participation in policy-making and decision-making in addressing open drain problems.
 Community participation can be done through public hearings, reports, social surveys, workshops, and public meetings.

-In the city areas, open drains are mostly as a result of poor urban design and planning that restricts the construction of spacious and well-covered drainage systems for channeling stormwater.
+In the city areas, open drains are mostly a result of poor urban design and planning that restricts the construction of spacious and well-covered drainage systems for channeling stormwater.

 Some urban areas also highly depend on conventional open drainage designs.
-This calls for the need of such urban areas to review their urban planning and housing designs.
+This calls for such urban areas to review their urban planning and housing designs.

-5. Urban housing and planning legislation
+5. Urban Housing and Planning Legislation

-Essentially, emphasis should be placed on policies focused on establishing minimum standards for the construction of urban draining systems as per the sustainable urban drainage system requirements.
+Essentially, emphasis should be placed on policies focused on establishing minimum standards for constructing urban draining systems as per the sustainable urban drainage system requirements.